 Rev. David J. Clark

-Not long ago I watched a father and his kid playing ball.
+Not long ago, I watched a father and his kid playing ball.
 The kid was small.
-He had his cap, his glove, an Angel’s jersey.
+He had his cap, his glove, and Angel’s jersey.
 He was all decked out, chalk under his eyes, ready to be the next Mike Trout.
 The dad and the kid stood a distance from each other but whenever the kid threw the ball, it landed far from the target.
-He had the arm strength, but he was wildly off target.
+He had arm strength, but he was wildly off target.
 The kid was getting frustrated.
 He decided that baseball wasn’t his thing.
 He threw down his glove, ready to explode into full monster 5-year-old tantrum mode.

 The dad did what any good dad would do.
 He moved closer, cut the distance to help the kid focus his effort.
 He trained the kid how to aim, how to throw.
 He didn’t do it for him but helped him learn.

-Right now, when things are frustrating maybe you feel like you aren’t hitting your mark or even feel like throwing down your glove in some aspect of your life.
+Right now, when things are frustrating, maybe you feel like you aren’t hitting your mark or even feel like throwing down your glove in some aspect of your life.
 Quitting.
-Maybe even quitting faith because it is just hard to believe that it’s working for you or that God is really involved.
+Maybe even quitting faith because it is just hard to believe that it’s working for you or that God is involved.

 God Moves Closer